V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 * Steppers
 * Pulleys
-* Wire Darryl / Pulley spacer
+* Wire Darryl / pulley spacer
 * (optional) [Loctite](https://shop.v1engineering.com/collections/miscellaneous/products/0-5ml-threadlocker-242)

 ![!MPCNC set the pulleys](https://www.v1engineering.com/wp-content/uploads/2020/06/Pulley2-scaled.jpg){: width="400"}

-* You can use the wire darryl to set the pulley height or just do it by eye in the next step.
+* You can use the Wire Darryl to set the pulley height or just do it by eye in the next step.

 ![!MPCNC aligning the drive train](https://www.v1engineering.com/wp-content/uploads/2020/06/Pulley-3.jpg){: width="400"}